Mel Robbins: Saying These 2 Words Could Fix Your Anxiety! (Brand New Trick)

 TL;DR

-• You can change your life direction at any moment by moving beyond motivation and taking action
+• You can redirect your life at any moment by taking action on what you already know you should do, rather than waiting for motivation

-• Staying in your peace and power requires not letting other people's reactions dictate your decisions
+• Staying in your peace and power means protecting yourself from being affected by other people's reactions and judgments

 Key Moments